 Cataracts can cause some interesting effects on your vision as well.
 You may begin to notice halos forming around light sources.
 This can become dangerous around light sources like oncoming traffic headlights.

 Cataracts may cause double vision in one eye, causing you to see many images.
 This can be incredibly disorienting.

 In some circumstances, your vision may actually improve due to cataracts.
 As your cataract grows, it may cause the lens to swell, allowing light to focus on the retina better.

 This benefit is short-lived as the cataract darkens and blocks more light.
 After this short-lived phenomenon, your vision will likely get worse again.

 How Cataracts are Removed

 After removing the pieces of the lens, a preselected synthetic lens called an IOL takes its place.
+Premium lens implants can provide a fuller range of vision at distance and near and are also able to correct astigmatism.
 The opening in the cornea is then closed with tissue that’s left attached and recovery begins.